Why is sweating important?

 Sweating has been found to detox the body of heavy metals like mercury, arsenic, cadmium, and lead.
-Heavy metals can easily build up within the body over time causing a range of negative health symptoms and can even cause death if left untreated.
-Some of these illnesses can include headaches, constipation, weakness, tiredness, joint pain, nausea, numbness, passing out (source).
+Heavy metals can easily build-up within the body over time causing a range of negative health symptoms and even death if left untreated.
+Some of these illnesses can include headaches, constipation, weakness, tiredness, joint pain, nausea, numbness, passing out, etc (source).

 2. Excretes Harmful Chemicals

-BPA’s (bisphenol A), PCB’s (Polychlorinated Biphenyls), PBDES (a flame retardant chemical and a range of other endocrine disruptors are present in plastics, laundry detergents, soaps, shampoos, skincare products, etc.
+BPA’s (bisphenol A), PCB’s (Polychlorinated Biphenyls), PBDES (a flame retardant chemical), and a range of other endocrine disruptors are present in plastics, laundry detergents, soaps, shampoos, skincare products, and more.

 3. Helps Balance Skin Microbiome

-Imbalance in the microbiome of our skin can lead to acne, dryness and pre-mature aging.
-Some studies suggest that sweat releases glycoproteins which bind to bacteria and remove them from the skin.
+Imbalance in the microbiome of our skin can lead to acne, dryness, and premature aging.
+Some studies suggest that sweat releases glycoproteins that bind to bacteria and remove them from the skin.
 Sweat can also act as a prebiotic to the skin, further helping to balance the bacteria present.